haka-security/haka/doc/developer/c/log_alert.rst

 .. c:function:: void setlevel(log_level level, const wchar_t *module)

-    Sets the logging level to display for a given module name.
+    Set the logging level to display for a given module name.
 The `module` parameter can be `NULL` in which case it will set the default level.

 .. c:function:: log_level getlevel(const wchar_t *module)

-    Gets the logging level for a given module name.
+    Get the logging level for a given module name.

 Alert
 -----